Home Page

 BMKT 689 - MSBA Capstone Prep.
 1 Credit.

-Prereq., BGEN 526, BGEN 516, BGEN 505 or consent of instructor/program director.
+Prereq., BGEN 505, BGEN 516, and BGEN 526.
+Restricted to graduate students.
 This course is the prequel to the capstone class that culminates the MS in Business Analytics.
 To set yourself up for success, you will spend five weeks finalizing your capstone topic, sourcing data, preparing the data for analysis, determining your research questions, and building an analysis plan.
 Additionally, this class will force you to produce multiple low-stakes writing assignments, building the habits that will propel you through the capstone.

 BMKT 694 - Seminar.
 1-6 Credits.